tylersatre/serena/docs/02-usage/999_detailed-usage.md

 In general, be sure to back up your work and use a version control system in order to avoid losing any work.

-### Modes and Contexts

-Serena's behavior and toolset can be adjusted using contexts and modes.
-These allow for a high degree of customization to best suit your workflow and the environment Serena is operating in.

-#### Contexts

-A context defines the general environment in which Serena is operating.
-It influences the initial system prompt and the set of available tools.
-A context is set at startup when launching Serena (e.g., via CLI options for an MCP server or in the agent script) and cannot be changed during an active session.

-Serena comes with pre-defined contexts:

-* `desktop-app`: Tailored for use with desktop applications like Claude Desktop.
-This is the default.
-* `agent`: Designed for scenarios where Serena acts as a more autonomous agent, for example, when used with Agno.
-* `ide-assistant`: Optimized for integration into IDEs like VSCode, Cursor, or Cline, focusing on in-editor coding assistance.
-  Choose the context that best matches the type of integration you are using.

-When launching Serena, specify the context using `--context <context-name>`.
-Note that for cases where parameter lists are specified (e.g. Claude Desktop), you must add two parameters to the list.

-If you are using a local server (such as Llama.cpp) which requires you to use OpenAI-compatible tool descriptions, use context `oaicompat-agent` instead of `agent`.

-#### Modes

-Modes further refine Serena's behavior for specific types of tasks or interaction styles.
-Multiple modes can be active simultaneously, allowing you to combine their effects.
-Modes influence the system prompt and can also alter the set of available tools by excluding certain ones.

-Examples of built-in modes include:

-* `planning`: Focuses Serena on planning and analysis tasks.
-* `editing`: Optimizes Serena for direct code modification tasks.
-* `interactive`: Suitable for a conversational, back-and-forth interaction style.
-* `one-shot`: Configures Serena for tasks that should be completed in a single response, often used with `planning` for generating reports or initial plans.
-* `no-onboarding`: Skips the initial onboarding process if it's not needed for a particular session.
-* `onboarding`: (Usually triggered automatically) Focuses on the project onboarding process.

-Modes can be set at startup (similar to contexts) but can also be _switched dynamically_ during a session.
-You can instruct the LLM to use the `switch_modes` tool to activate a different set of modes (e.g., "switch to planning and one-shot modes").

-When launching Serena, specify modes using `--mode <mode-name>`; multiple modes can be specified, e.g. `--mode planning --mode no-onboarding`.

-:warning: **Mode Compatibility**: While you can combine modes, some may be semantically incompatible (e.g., `interactive` and `one-shot`).
-Serena currently does not prevent incompatible combinations; it is up to the user to choose sensible mode configurations.

 #### Customization

 You can create your own contexts and modes to precisely tailor Serena to your needs in two ways: